fltk/fltk/README.Wayland.txt

 -----------------------------------------------------------------

-The recommended way to prepare and use platform-specific code that would contain both X11-specific and Wayland-specific parts is as follows :
+The recommended way to prepare and use platform-specific code that would contain X11-specific and possibly Wayland-specific parts is as follows :

 a) Organize platform-specific code as follows :